We've independently reviewed this article to make sure it's as accurate as we can make it.

 Step 1: Mop Up Any Water That Is Still Present

-If you have confirmed that you have water underneath your laminate flooring, you need to take immediate action to prevent the problem from getting worse.
+If you have confirmed that you have water under your laminate flooring, you must take immediate action to prevent the problem from worsening.
 If you see laminate flooring wet on the edges, you need to use a wet-dry vacuum to extract any water that might still be present.

-Step 3: Fix The Damage
+Step 3: Fix the Damage